Toolbox for WordPerfect

 ☼ If you haven't already done it, apply the latest Service Pack for your version of WordPerfect.
 (See Corel's site under "Support" and "Patches & Updates" here.)
 Then restart your computer, load WordPerfect, and test.

-☼ You can try restoring the program to the factory defaults to see if the installation was damaged or a modification to the program is the problem.
+☼ You can restore the program to the factory default settings to see if the installation was damaged or a modification to the program is the problem.
 This will not affect user data or user modified files (such as the default template or QuickWords template).
 It only resets WordPerfect's program files.

-See Corel's site here for "How do I restore WordPerfect to its factory defaults?" (for Windows 8/8.1 or Windows 10 see here).
+See Corel's site here for "Resetting WordPerfect Office X6 / X7 to its Factory Default Settings in Windows 8 / 8.1" (WordPerfect X8 and Windows 10 is similar).
 Then restart your computer, load WordPerfect, and test.

 ☼ Login to your computer using a new Windows User Account.